 Brexit & Sendcloud

-Use Sendcloud with DHL Express to automate the process of your customs forms.
+Use Sendcloud with DHL Express or UPS to automate the process of your customs forms.
 DHL’s Paperless Trade allows you to electronically send customs documents.
 This eliminates the need to print and physically attach the forms to your shipments.
-Through Sendcloud, the Customs documents will be automatically forwarded digitally to DHL.
+Through Sendcloud, the Customs documents will be automatically forwarded digitally to the carrier.
 Enter the information for your customs documents and print the label then your form will be forwarded automatically.

 1: Check Suppliers